Jannos-443/PRTG-PrintJobs-Age/README.md

 Printer exceptions
 ------------------
-You can either use the **parameter $IgnorePattern** to exclude a service on sensor basis, or set the **variable $IgnoreScript** within the script.
+You can either use the **parameter $IgnorePattern** to exclude a Printer on sensor basis, or set the **variable $IgnoreScript** within the script.
 Both variables take a regular expression as input to provide maximum flexibility.
 These regexes are then evaluated againt the **PrinterQueue Name**

 By default, the $IgnoreScript varialbe looks like this: